Benitaoma/Calculator/README.md

 # Calculator
-A simple calculator built with HTML and CSS
+A simple calculator built with HTML, CSS and JavaScript